jgneff/openjdk-freetype/README.md

-**[2019-02-07]** This fix is tracked in the Ubuntu *openjdk-lts* package by Launchpad [Bug #1815119](https://bugs.launchpad.net/ubuntu/+source/openjdk-lts/+bug/1815119), “Backport JDK-8212071 font fix to OpenJDK 11.”

-**[2018-10-11]** This fix is tracked in the JDK Bug System by [JDK-8212071](https://bugs.openjdk.java.net/browse/JDK-8212071), “Need to set the FreeType LCD Filter to reduce fringing.”
+## Overview

-Please see [the Wiki](https://github.com/jgneff/openjdk-freetype/wiki "Home") for more information about this repository and detailed test results of [OpenJDK](https://github.com/jgneff/openjdk-freetype/wiki/OpenJDK-FreeType-Tests) (Java Swing) and [OpenJFX](https://github.com/jgneff/openjdk-freetype/wiki/OpenJFX-FreeType-Tests) (JavaFX) with different versions of the FreeType library.
+This repository describes an error in the OpenJDK font rendering on Ubuntu and other Debian-based distributions which is fixed in OpenJDK 12.
+The bug itself is described on this page under the **Report Classification** heading.
+See the [repository Wiki](https://github.com/jgneff/openjdk-freetype/wiki "Home") for more information about this repository and detailed test results of [OpenJDK](https://github.com/jgneff/openjdk-freetype/wiki/OpenJDK-FreeType-Tests) (Java Swing) and [OpenJFX](https://github.com/jgneff/openjdk-freetype/wiki/OpenJFX-FreeType-Tests) (JavaFX) with different versions of the FreeType library.

+### History

+* **2018-10-08:** This repository was published to demonstrate the problem.
+* **2018-10-11:** The bug report [JDK-8212071](https://bugs.openjdk.java.net/browse/JDK-8212071), “Need to set the FreeType LCD Filter to reduce fringing,” was created in the JDK Bug System.
+* **2018-10-16:** The fix was included in OpenJDK 12 build 17 and is now available in the latest [OpenJDK 12](https://jdk.java.net/12/) download.
+* **2019-02-07:** The bug report [Bug #1815119](https://bugs.launchpad.net/ubuntu/+source/openjdk-lts/+bug/1815119), “Backport JDK-8212071 font fix to OpenJDK 11,” was created in Launchpad for the Ubuntu *openjdk-lts* package.

 ## Report Classification